coriell-research/ursaPGx/README.md

 # Determine what alleles can be called from the data
 CYP2C19 <- determineCallableAlleles(CYP2C19)

+# To return a vector of the callable alleles
+pgxCallableAlleles(CYP2C19)

 # Create a reference of all positions from the callable alleles
 CYP2C19 <- buildReferenceDataFrame(CYP2C19)

+# To return the reference DataFrame
+pgxReferenceDataFrame(CYP2C19)

 # Convert the genotype code to nucleotides
 CYP2C19 <- convertGTtoNucleotides(CYP2C19)

+# To return the genotype matrix for all samples
+pgxGenotypeMatrix(CYP2C19)

 # Create diplotype calls for every sample
 result <- callPhasedDiplotypes(CYP2C19)